facebookresearch/vissl/docs/source/hydra_config.rst

 VISSL uses `Hydra <https://github.com/facebookresearch/hydra>`_ for configuration management.
 The configuration files are simple YAML files.
 Hydra provides flexible yet powerful configuration system.

 - Users can create configs for only a specific component of their training (for example: using different datasets) and overwrite a master configuration setting for that specific component.
 This way, Hydra allows reusability of configs.
 - Hydra also allows to modify the configuration values from command line and
 - Hydra also offers an intuitive solution to adding new keys to a configuration.

-The usage looks like
+The usage looks like:

 .. code-block:: bash